 - 1. Students are encouraged to identify individual learning needs that may be met in this course.
-Please talk with the instructor to see how this might be accomplished. - 2.
-During the first class, the evaluation methods will be discussed. - 3.
+Please talk with the tutor to see how this might be accomplished. - 2.
+During the first class, the course evaluation methods will be discussed. - 3.
 Students will participate in a verbal and/or written review of the course at midterm and the end of the term.
 This review will include a discussion of teaching methods, resources and course structure.
 The midterm review is aimed at meeting the needs of the students currently taking the course.
-The end of term review is aimed at modifying the course for subsequent students. - 4.
-Unforeseeable circumstances may necessitate the alteration of course content, sequencing, timing or evaluation.
-Students will be given adequate notice of such changes.
+The end of term review is aimed at modifying the course for subsequent students.